ajitgoel/hugo-blog-theme/content/post/aws-tips-and-tricks/index.md

 ---
 **AWS Lambda:**\
 \
 a.
-Invoke a Lambda function on a schedule eg: for checking a stock price, we should \
+Invoke a Lambda function on a schedule eg: for checking a stock price, we should:\
 a.1.
 Create an event rule with a scheduled expression.\
 a.2.
 Add permission to Lambda function by using the `aws lambda add-permission`command, so EventBridge(previously known as Amazon CloudWatch Events) can invoke it. \
 a.3.
 Configure EventBridge to invoke the lambda function. \